metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 Here are some additional reading resources you might be interested in:

-- All Available Guards: Have a look through all the guards available to you so you can cherry pick the ones you need.
+- [All Available Guards](/programs/candy-machine/available-guards): Have a look through all the guards available to you so you can cherry pick the ones you need.
-- Create Your First Candy Machine: This How-To guide helps you upload your assets and create a new Candy Machine from scratch using a CLI tool called “Sugar”.
+- *Create Your First Candy Machine (coming soon)*: This How-To guide helps you upload your assets and create a new Candy Machine from scratch using a CLI tool called “[Sugar](/developer-tools/sugar/overview/introduction)”.
 It also uses our JS SDK to spin up a minting website for your Candy Machine.